 Up until this point in his letter, James’ message has not been flowery.
 Quite the opposite:

-- He forewarned believers of impending trials of many kinds (James 1:2-3), trials designed to expose weighty sins, to demonstrate the prevalence of sin, and to foster maturity.
+- He forewarned believers of impending trials of many kinds (James 1:2-3), trials designed to expose weighty sins, and to refine us to maturity.

 - He revealed three enemies that are out to get us: our flesh and all its selfish ambitions (James 3:13-16), the world and all its trappings (James 4:1-4), and the devil and his schemes (James 4:7).